-The Carlson Corridor — where Carlson Drive intersects with H & J streets in East Sacramento — is a regional crossroads that connects the East Sacramento and River Park neighborhoods, the Sacramento State University campus, and the American River, and serves as a main route between the Central City and neighborhoods east of the river along Fair Oaks Blvd.
+The Carlson Corridor — where Carlson Drive intersects with H & J streets in East Sacramento — is the interface between the older traditional neighborhood grid of East Sacramento and newer suburban Sacramento east of the American River.
+It’s a regional crossroads that connects the East Sacramento and River Park neighborhoods, the Sacramento State University campus, and the American River, and serves as a main route between the Central City and neighborhoods east of the river along Fair Oaks Blvd.

-In the past three years, three people have died in vehicle collisions along the Carlson Corridor: bike-rider Scott Irwin at Carlson and H on May 2, 2010, bike-rider Arlene Sasse at Carlson and J on April 1, 2011, and driver Denis Tomassetti at Carlson and H on April 3, 2013.
+Three people died in vehicle collisions along the Carlson Corridor in four years: bicyclists Scott Irwin at Carlson and H on May 2, 2010, and Arlene Sasse at Carlson and J on April 1, 2011, and motorist Denis Tomassetti at Carlson and H on April 3, 2013.

-The Carlson Corridor is busy, complicated and confusing and this rash of deaths shows that it’s hazardous too — so hazardous that the family of Scott Irwin is suing the City of Sacramento over his death.
+The Carlson Corridor is busy, complicated and confusing and this rash of deaths shows that it’s hazardous too — so hazardous that the family of Scott Irwin and the driver who killed him both successfully sued the City of Sacramento over his death.

 Many factors make the Carlson Corridor risky for bike-riders, pedestrians and drivers:

 – high vehicle speeds on westbound H and J streets